radupm/pyautosub/README.rst

-A module that watc, downloads subtitles from opensubtitles.org and muxes them into the MKV container.
+A module that watches, downloads subtitles from opensubtitles.org and muxes them into the MKV container.

 * Free software: GNU General Public License v3